DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I went on with the Udacity course and I'm now tackling best practices on how to organize the code.
 I came across for the 1st time with the distinction between View and Model, and how to separate them.
 Then I started a website bookmarker app using Vanilla JS.

 **Thoughts:** It's interesting how planning the code ahead makes things faster and easier at a later stage.
 I should go through my old repos and reorganize them.

+### Day 80: 2018 May 21st

+**Today's Progress**: I completed the initial stage of my Bookmarker App, which I plan to expand so as to include several new features.
+I also want to change the style and test different solutions.

+**Thoughts:** Thanks to the tutorial I followed on Youtube, I got to know localStorage (and JSON), and how to use it properly to build a simple app.
+It's an interesting topic.